ykoyama3-alumni-ncsu/NAWI_3_13/README.md

+# NAWI 3.13
-# Goal is to quantify and model RO fouling predictively
+Goal is to quantify and model RO fouling predictively

 Available raw data includes:
 Research dept data request-- 30 min frequency, some WQ data RO data--includes specific flux and other ops params on daily freqeuncy